 The prices were amazing and we counted our quetzales and haggled a bit with the vendors which was fun and good Spanish practice.

 Soon we were vended out and went in search of a place to eat with a view of the lake.
-We found a little spot courtesy of our lovely driver and knowledgeable guide, Andreas, and we all enjoyed the breezes.
+We found a little spot courtesy of our lovely driver and knowledgeable guide, Andres, and we all enjoyed the breezes.

 We didn’t tarry long though as we had an afternoon appointment at Multicolores, an amazing artist cooperative changing the lives of women artisans in many areas of Guatemala.